ahme-png/atliq-hardwares-analytics/README.md

-# Atliq Hardware Data Analytics Project
+# Atliq Hardwares Data Analytics Project

 Welcome to my resume Data Analytics Project repository!
 This project aims to provide valuable insights to support data-informed decisions for executive management at Atliq Hardware.

 ## Project Overview

-Atliq Hardwares (imaginary company) is a leading computer hardware producer in India with a global presence.
+Atliq Hardwares (fictitious company) is a leading computer hardware producer in India with a global presence.
 The management has identified the need for quick and smart data-informed decisions, leading to the expansion of the data analytics team.

 ## Key Components